Print this topic

 Being active regularly can help to remove some fat from your liver and help you manage your weight.

-Aim to do at least 30 minutes of moderate intensity activity such as brisk walking or cycling most days of the week.
+Aim to do at least 30 minutes of moderate intensity activity most days of the week.
+Moderate intensity activity includes brisk walking or cycling.
 All types of physical activity can help improve fatty liver so choose activities you enjoy.

-If you need help being more active, talk to your GP, practice nurse or other health professional about Support for getting active or a referral to a personal trainer or physiotherapist for specific advice and support.
+If you need help being more active, talk to your general practice team or other health professional about Support for getting active.
+You can also ask for a referral to a personal trainer or physiotherapist for specific advice and support.

 If you smoke, stopping can help reduce your risk of problems that are common in people with fatty liver such as heart attacks and strokes.